MoonfaceDev/Moonitor/README.md

    - Install VirtualBox, accept all default settings and follow the wizard
    - Open VirtualBox
    - Click 'New' to create a new machine
-   - Enter your VM name, change the 'Type' to Linux and the 'Version' to Ubuntu (64-bit), and then proceed
+   - Enter your VM name (Recommended: 'Moonitor'), change the 'Type' to Linux and the 'Version' to Ubuntu (64-bit), and then proceed
    - Set the machine RAM, the default memory size should be sufficient for Moonitor.
 Then proceed
    - Select 'Create a virtual hard disk now' and proceed
    - Select 'VDI (VirtualBox Disk Image)' as hard disk file type, and proceed